Charging your electric vehicle

 You can find rapid chargers in the following towns:

 Charges for electricity and parking may apply at these sites.

-We’re currently carrying out feasibility work to understand which Dorset Council car parks are suitable to have electric vehicle charging points.
-Installation will begin this summer (2020).
+A feasibility study to understand which Dorset Council car parks are suitable to have electric vehicle charging points has been completed.
+Installation will begin this autumn 2020.

 Visit the BCP website for rapid charger locations in the Bournemouth, Christchurch, Poole council area.